automata-network/automata-dcap-zkvm-cli/README.md

 Usage: app <COMMAND>

 Commands:
-  prove     Fetches proof from Bonsai and sends them on-chain to verify DCAP quote image-id  Computes the Image ID of the Guest application help      Print this message or the help of the given subcommand(s)
+  prove      Fetches proof from Bonsai and sends them on-chain to verify DCAP quote serialize  Generates the serialized input slice to be passed to the Guest application image-id   Computes the Image ID of the Guest application help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help